mvysny/lazyqemu/README.md

 - Either make sure your VM libvirt xml `<memballoon>` device contains the `<stats period='5' /> ` child element, OR
 - in the Virtual Machine Manager (`sudo apt install virt-manager`) preferences, polling, make sure "Poll Memory stats" is checked.

-When ballooning is enabled, 🎈 is shown next to the VM name in lazyvirt.
+When ballooning is enabled properly in a VM, 🎈 is shown next to the VM name in lazyvirt.

 More info at [VirtIO Memory Ballooning](https://pmhahn.github.io/virtio-balloon/).